-GOAL 1 Adapt the physical environment to meet current and future needs
+Adapt the physical environment to meet current and future needs GOAL 1

-- A. Focus on adaptive reuse of buildings in urban and suburban core areas - B. Reshape the regional housing market - C. Advance RiverLink and related East Coast Greenway projects
+- A. Focus on adaptive reuse of buildings in urban and suburban core areas

+- B. Reshape the regional housing market

+- C. Advance regional connectivity

 Break down barriers for entrepreneurs and small businesses